logicly-au/docs.iar-dst.online/domains/domain-3.rst

    a.
 Diminished ability to function in one or more of their usual roles, including work, social, parenting/care of dependents, education but without significant or adverse consequences.

    b.
-The person experiences brief and transient disruptions in functioning with potential to impact more severely without intervention.
+The person experiences brief and transient disruptions in functioning

 *Typical WSAS score for Mild impact = 0-5*